eezstreet/SWATEliteForce/README.md

 - Externalized the position of the weapon in first person and in iron sights.
 - LaunchSEF.exe now works correctly on Windows XP.
 - Cut Content Restored: M1Super90 Defense shotgun added
 - Fixed SEF bug: AI-controlled officers would try and take cover when an enemy was at point-blank range, instead of firing at them.
-This has been fixed.
 - Fixed SEF bug: Wedges not depleting weight when used
 - Fixed SEF bug: AI-controlled officers were more focused on falling in than engaging suspects at times.
 - Fixed SEF bug: Beanbag shotguns tended to not work correctly.
 - Fixed SEF bug: New shotgun ammo types (0 buck, 1 buck, 4 buck) didn't have correct drag values.
+- Fixed SEF bug: Suspects would shoot at you while fleeing even if they couldn't hit you.
 - Fixed TSS bug: Can't order Secure Evidence/Restrain at the same time as a disable command.
-- Fixed TSS bug: Pathing error with Jackson on Fairfax Residence, videotape room
 - Fixed TSS bug: Duplicate servers in the server browser
 - Fixed TSS bug: Weird player count sorting in the server browser
 - Fixed TSS bug: Lightsticks don't drop if the player is wearing heavy armor
+- Fixed TSS bug: If a suspect unlocks a door, it will still be "known" as a locked door.
+- Fixed TSS bug: Pathing error with Jackson on Fairfax Residence, videotape room

 ### v5.3 ###
 Special thanks to kevinfoley, who made a lot of changes here.
 His contributions are marked with [kf]